Important Information About Verizon Wireless Broadband Internet Access Services

 - If a customer with a 3G device uses an extraordinary amount of data and falls within the top 5% of Verizon Wireless data users, Verizon Wireless may reduce the customer’s data throughput speeds when the customer is connected to a congested cell site for the remainder the customer’s then current and immediately following billing cycle to ensure high quality network performance for other users at locations and times of peak demand.
 Our proactive management of the Verizon Wireless network is designed to ensure that the remaining 95% of data customers aren’t negatively affected by the inordinate data consumption of just a few users.

-- Verizon Wireless has implemented optimization and transcoding technologies in its 3G Ev-DO network to transmit data files in a more efficient manner to allow available network capacity to benefit the greatest number of users.
+- Verizon Wireless has implemented optimization and transcoding technologies in its 3G Ev-DO network, and is deploying technology in its 4G network to transmit data files in a more efficient manner to allow available network capacity to benefit the greatest number of users.
 These techniques include caching less data, using less capacity, and sizing video files more appropriately for mobile devices.
 The optimization process is agnostic as to the content itself and to the website that provides it.
 While Verizon Wireless invests much effort to avoid changing text, image, and video files in the compression process and while any change to the file is likely to be indiscernible, the optimization process may minimally impact the appearance of the file as displayed on a customer’s device.
 For a further, more detailed explanation of the techniques, please visit our Network Optimization page.

 What security measures has Verizon Wireless deployed for its Broadband Internet Access Services?